Hickory, North Carolina: Climate

+According to the Köppen Climate Classification system, Hickory has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Hickory was 105 F on July 28–29, 1952, while the coldest temperature recorded was -8 F on January 21, 1985.

 Transportation

 Air

 The Hickory Regional Airport is located in the western portion of the city and provides general aviation services.
-The airport is not serviced by a commercial airline given the proximity to larger nearby airports, particularly Charlotte-Douglas International Airport and Piedmont Triad International Airport.
+The airport is not serviced by a commercial airline given the proximity of larger airports, particularly Charlotte-Douglas International Airport and Piedmont Triad International Airport.

 Public transportation

 Greenway Public Transportation operates six fixed bus routes around Hickory, Conover and Newton.
 Greenway also provides paratransit services to these cities and surrounding areas.
 Greenway Public Transportation provides over 250,000 trips each year to residents living in the Hickory region.